 “It’s like a soap opera, if you disappeared six months ago, you can catch up in fifteen minutes.
 This country has wandered into the wilderness.”

 Zoe C, “It’s always been in the wilderness, the whole world wanders in the wilderness.
 There’s enough food for everyone, enough medicine for everyone, enough energy for everyone, but it never gets spread around.
-The idea that some kid in Africa has to die of malaria is just stupid.
+The idea that some kid in Africa has to die of malaria or starvation is just stupid.
 The idea that there are homeless people in every city in America is ridiculous.
 There are more vacant homes than there are homeless people and developers are building new homes all over the place.”

 Elle, “My brother has to pay eight thousand dollars a year for health insurance.
 I’m still in school and covered by dad’s insurance.”